 Accrued expenses related primarily to travel reimbursements, director fees and accrued compensation due related parties as of December 31, 2021 and 2020 was $86,208 and $317,000, respectively.

 On March 30, 2020, the Company’s subsidiary, ViralClear entered into an engagement agreement with Weild & Co, a FINRA-registered broker-dealer controlled by a member of the Company’s board of directors to act as ViralClear’s non-exclusive agent to provide investment banking and financial advisory services to assist ViralClear in a potential financing transaction for an initial term of 9 months.

-As described in Notes 1 and 10 above, on March 24, 2020, ViralClear entered into an asset purchase agreement with Trek Therapeutics, PBC.
+As described in Note 11, on March 24, 2020, ViralClear entered into the Asset Purchase Agreement with Trek Therapeutics, PBC, an entity controlled by a former member of the Company’s board of directors.
 Pursuant to the Asset Purchase Agreement, Trek sold to ViralClear all right, title and interest of Trek and its affiliates to certain assets.
 As consideration for the Purchased Assets, ViralClear agreed to pay Trek in upfront and milestone payments a combination of cash, shares of ViralClear’s common stock.
-Trek is a company controlled by a member of the Company’s board of directors.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.